uptrace/uptrace/README.md

 Uptrace is a distributed tracing system that uses OpenTelemetry to collect data and ClickHouse database to store it.
 ClickHouse is the only dependency.

+Uptrace comes in 2 versions:

+- This open source version which only supports distributed tracing.
+- [Cloud](https://uptrace.dev/) version that supports both tracing and metrics.

 > :star: Looking for a ClickHouse client?
 Uptrace uses
 > [go-clickhouse](https://github.com/uptrace/go-clickhouse).